Rudra-cs/Sheets/README.md

 - So, to represent the relation we have to write it in the form of matrix array A1: [[0,1],[0,2]]

 3. Implementation

+#### Color Tracking (cyclic Path)

+↪ Delay (color)
+↪ Wait (Sync)

+Our code running very fast in milliseconds so tu display the colors we have to delay it using setTimeout function in js